ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # TODO's and future work:

-I was working on a version using the Vuforia Fusion Unity plugin (https://library.vuforia.com/articles/Training/vuforia-fusion-article.html) to combine the power of ARCore and Vuforia marker tracking.
-I can already confirm that it works.
-By using a small paper marker that I attached to the controller I can move the controller in 6DoF.
+MovingMarkerTracking is a version using the Vuforia Fusion Unity plugin (https://library.vuforia.com/articles/Training/vuforia-fusion-article.html) to combine the power of ARCore and Vuforia marker tracking.
+I do not realy like the Vuforia Fusion Unity plugin since some settings are still very confusing and I miss some of the usfull settings I know from ARCore.
+So far i was not able to combine the marker tracking with my other projects.
+This either needs some more thinking or is not possible at this stage.
+So enought work to do on this front.
-There are a few problems which will likely prevent the GearVR from ever having acceptable 6DoF controller tracking via the camera.
-The biggest issue is that the area in which the marker can be seen by the camera is way to small to feel immersed.
-Another issue is that when the marker comes to close to the camera the room tracking gets affected negatively.

 ALVR might profit from some good head tracking.
 Check out the project if you haven't heard about it. https://github.com/polygraphene/ALVR They already have an open issue dealing with this topic: https://github.com/polygraphene/ALVR/issues/8.